TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

 <img src="https://github.com/Symplify/EasyCodingStandard/raw/master/docs/yaml-autocomplete.gif">

-No more typos with strong over string typing.
+No more typos with *strong* over *string typing*.

 ## 2. From `notPath()` to `skip` Parameter

-If you'd like to skip nasty code from being analyzed, you'd probably use this.
+If you'd like to skip nasty code from being analyzed, you'd probably use this in PHP CS Fixer.

 ```php
 $finder = PhpCsFixer\Finder::create()